 It is a 15 minutes walk to the parks and a free shuttle bus.

 This is one of the cheaper priced Disney hotels, but is really worth the value since you still reap the benefits of staying in a Disney hotel ie Magic Hours and Park tickets being included in your booking price.
-However, as states above, it really doesn’t have a Disney feel.
+However, as stated above, it really doesn’t have a Disney feel.

 DISNEY HOTEL CHEYENNE – 2 stars

+We are staying at Hotel Cheyenne in August and honestly can’t wait.
 This hotel has a very heavily themed Wild West style so over the last few years especially, it has become associated with Woody (from Toy Story of course!).
 Woody’s Roundup rooms are standard but feature decor inspired by Sherrif Woody himself.

+You can meet characters here daily including Woody and Jessie.
 There are even pony rides here!

 This hotel also includes the Disney benefits of magic hours, park tickets being included and also the character encounters – infact it is not uncommon for Woody to be spotted in the hotel often.